OPENINGS

 “Virtual Realism”, Michael Heim.

-Opening: Rob La Frenais
+Opening: Rob La Frenais (UK, France)

-ROUND TABLE: THE BOOMERANG EFFECT
+COLLECTIVE CREATION: THE BOOMERANG EFFECT

 A dive into Robert A. Fischer's artwork, research, and technological vision, exploring how ancient technologies mirror our contemporary search for meaning.

-ROUND TABLE: THE BOOMERANG EFFECT
+COLLECTIVE CREATION: THE BOOMERANG EFFECT

 A dive into Robert A. Fischer's artwork, research, and technological vision, exploring how ancient technologies mirror our contemporary search for meaning.

-Key Discussion Points:
+Key Points:

 - The boomerang as a metaphor for technological and spiritual evolution